 We had fun mall-hopping last night.
-Its not that we have so much money to spend, but we were supposed to be looking for gift items my kids will bring for their Christmas party on Friday.
-Hubby initiated to bring us to the newly-opened SM Hypermart in Quezon Avenue along EDSA.
-There were a handful of shoppers when we got there so it was easy for us to roam around.
-We bought some items at Daiso Japan Store where prices I should say are reasonable for the quality of products they are selling.
-For example, a stainless mug with cap only costs P88 when it costs P100 or higher in other stores.
-We headed to the supermarket on the same level of the building and bought Taisan bread, a pair of slippers, three pieces of handkerchief, hair clips and napkins and CDO Pista Cooked Ham.
-The ham comes with a free plastic plate with Christmas tree design on it. 🙂
+We checked for gift items the kids will bring for their Christmas party on Friday.
+Hubby initiated to take us to the newly-opened SM Hypermart in Quezon Avenue along EDSA.
+Only a handful of shoppers were there, so it was easy for us to roam around.
+We bought some items at the Daiso Japan store where prices are reasonable for the quality of products.
+For example, a stainless mug with a cap only costs P88 when it costs P100 or higher in other stores.
+We headed to the supermarket on the same level of the building and bought Taisan bread, a pair of slippers, three pieces of handkerchiefs, hair clips and napkins, and CDO Pista Cooked Ham.
+The ham comes with a free plastic plate with a Christmas tree design on it.

-We transferred to the adjacent Trinoma mall where we finally got my son’s gift, a Spongebob fluffy key chain and another Spongebob metal keychain worth P124.75.
-My daughter was undecided what to give her ‘monito’ so she just bought a water colored pencil at National Bookstore for her art hobby.
+We transferred to the adjacent Trinoma mall, where we finally got my son’s gift, a Spongebob fluffy key chain and another Spongebob metal keychain worth P124.75.
+My daughter was undecided about what to give her monito, so she bought a watercolor pencil at National Bookstore for her art hobby.
 And for me, I got a copy of “The Alchemist” by Paulo Coelho.
-I really really wish I will be able to find time to finish the book before the year ends yay!
+I hope I will be able to find time to finish the book before the year ends.

-Our mall trip maybe short but it has given me a sort of time to unwind and our family to bond for the day.
+Our mall trip may be short but, it has given me time to unwind and our family to bond for the day.
 Kids enjoyed window shopping.
-They were making a mental list of the things they want to buy as our present for them on Christmas Day.
+They were making a mental list of things they want for Christmas Day.

-This week, hubby and I are planning to check out a thrift or second-hand store along Quezon Avenue.
+This week, hubby and I plan to check out a thrift or second-hand store along Quezon Avenue.
 Our thrift store here is called Ukay-ukay in our local dialect.
-Didn’t I tell you that most of hubby’s signature pants and shirts are bought from Ukay-ukay.
-I love Ukay’s capri tyle pedal pants.
-They are comfortable to wear.
-I might blog about it next time. 🙂
+Didn’t I tell you that most of hubby’s signature pants and shirts were from Ukay-ukay.
+I love the Capri-style pedal pants from the store because they are comfortable to wear.
+I might blog about it next time.